Hardik-Aswal/Password-Generator/README.md

 The Password Generator allows users to generate random passwords based on their preferences for length and character types (uppercase, lowercase, numbers, symbols).
 It provides a visual strength indicator and allows users to copy the generated password to their clipboard.

-Open the Password Generator in your web browser.
+Open the Password Generator in your web browser[a link](https://password-generator777.netlify.app/).

 ## Features